Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ## Build Your Own Time Series Functions
 Duration: 10

-Now that you have a great understanding of running Time Series Analysis, we will now look at deploying time series [User Defined Table Functions (UDTF)](https://docs.snowflake.com/en/developer-guide/udf/udf-overview) that can query time series data in a re-usable manner.
-Table functions will accept a set of input parameters, and will operate and return data in a table format.
+Now that you have a great understanding of running **Time Series Analysis**, we will now look at deploying time series [User Defined Table Functions (UDTF)](https://docs.snowflake.com/en/developer-guide/udf/udf-overview) that can query time series data in a re-usable manner.
+Table functions will accept a set of input parameters and perform operations on a data set, and return results in a table format.

 <img src="assets/byo_functions.png" />

 ### INFO: Upsampling Time Series Data

-Upsampling is used to increase the frequency of time samples, such as from hours to minutes, by placing time series data into fixed time intervals using aggregate operations on the values within each time interval.
-Due to the frequency of samples being increased it has the effect of creating new values if the interval is more frequent than the data itself.
-If the interval does not contain a value, it will be interpolated from the surrounding aggregated data.
+**Upsampling** is used to **increase the frequency** of time samples, such as from hours to minutes, by placing time series data into fixed time intervals using aggregate operations on the values within each time interval.
+Due to the frequency of samples being increased it has the effect of **creating new values if the interval is more frequent** than the data itself.
+If the interval does not contain a value, it will be **interpolated from the surrounding aggregated data**.

 ### Step 1 - Deploy Time Series Functions and Procedures